Posts Tagged ‘VE Day’

 2025 Stories of the Second World War 50p

-The Stories of the Second World War 50p, was issued as part of the 2025 Annual Coin Set, and will be individually issued later in the year to coincide with the 80th anniversary of VE Day.
+The Stories of the Second World War 50p, was originally issued as part of the 2025 Annual Coin Set, and was later individually issued.

 The Second World War was a time when extraordinary courage and relentless effort came from all corners of the UK and the Commonwealth, forever shaping modern British society.
 From the battlefields to the home front, everyone played a role in the war effort—each story, a testament to resilience and unity.